 Local Authority Housing Fund

-Decision Maker: Cabinet Member Finance, Assets and Regeneration
+Decision Maker: Executive Director of Finance, Assets and Regeneration - Paul Jones

 Decision status: Recommendations Approved

 1. To submit a validation form to DLUHC by 25th January, confirming that CBC will provide an additional 21 affordable homes with the help of approximately c.£2.36m capital grant funding from the Government’s Local Authority Housing Fund;

 2. To note that Council will be asked to approve CBC entering into a Memorandum of Understanding with DLUHC (provided DLUHC allocate to CBC the said grant funding), as part of its approval of the Housing Revenue Account budgets for 2023/24.

 The Government has recently announced £500m worth of capital grant funding via its Local Authority Housing Fund (LAHF) to enable local authorities provide more affordable homes during 2023/24.
 The aim of this funding is to alleviate increased housing pressures on local authorities, which have arisen as a result of the recent and unforeseen conflicts in Afghanistan and Ukraine.

 Cheltenham Borough Council (CBC) has been provisionally allocated approximately £2.36m funding to provide 21 affordable homes.
 One of these homes must be at least 4 bedrooms, and must be allocated to a household currently living in ‘bridging accommodation’ (e.g. hotel accommodation provided in the UK by the Home Office).
 The remaining 20 homes must be provided to those who are homeless, at risk of homelessness or who live in unsuitable temporary accommodation (including bridging accommodation) and who are accommodated via any of the following schemes: